ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 ## General section

-GENERAL - Identifies the main section of the configuration.
+`GENERAL` - Identifies the main section of the configuration.
 The content of this section is passed to most scripts and plugins executed.
-HOSTNAME - Server unique identificator name.
+`HOSTNAME` - Server unique identificator name.
-WORK_FOLDER - Temporary folder to do the works.
+`WORK_FOLDER` - Temporary folder to do the works.
-LOCAL_BACKUP - Place to keep the copies of local backups if this option is selected.
+`LOCAL_BACKUP` - Place to keep the copies of local backups if this option is selected.
 This will be probably deprecated in firther versions of the software.
-HOME_FOLDER - Place where the source code is located (Install folder).
+`HOME_FOLDER` - Place where the source code is located (Install folder).
-LOG_FOLDER - Path to log file, this variable will be modified in the next version of the software.
+`LOG_FOLDER` - Path to log file, this variable will be modified in the next version of the software.
-DISK_SPACE_CHECK: is and optional option to define if you want the system to check available space used on the partition where the work folder is mounted.
+`DISK_SPACE_CHECK` - is and optional option to define if you want the system to check available space used on the partition where the work folder is mounted.
-DISK_SPACE_THRESHOLD: Is the average disk given in (%) that you want the backups system to trigger alerts.
+`DISK_SPACE_THRESHOLD` - Is the average disk given in (%) that you want the backups system to trigger alerts.
 This is an optional statement and the default value is 20%.
 This value determines how to react to HDD getting full. if you set it to 20% then you will get a warning if the HDD space is less than 20%.
 If the space goes under half the threshold (20% in this case, so 10%) so instead of a warning you will get a Critical or Error instead.
 Now if the space left goes under 10 times lower than the threshold (in the case of 20% it will be 2%), then the backup system will stop execution immediately and send a failure report.

 ### Sections and key words

-ACTION - tells the software what to do with the section of the configuration. for now it has 2 options that actually do something.
+`ACTION` - tells the software what to do with the section of the configuration. for now it has 2 options that actually do something.
 In other words how to loadthe code.
-Execute and load, find theit entries for explanations of what they do. execute - Key word for the ACTION parameter, execute means that this section executes and external script that is not dependant on the main script and needs it's own way to be executed. load - Key word for the ACTION parameter, load means that this section loads a pluging via importing it dynamically. the code doe not depend on each other but the dynamically loaded code has to follow certain structure.
+Execute and load, find theit entries for explanations of what they do.
+`execute` - Key word for the ACTION parameter, execute means that this section executes and external script that is not dependant on the main script and needs it's own way to be executed.
+`load` - Key word for the ACTION parameter, load means that this section loads a pluging via importing it dynamically. the code doe not depend on each other but the dynamically loaded code has to follow certain structure.
-NAME Name of and external script to execute. the software is going to look for a folder called the name spacified in this parameter
+`NAME` Name of and external script to execute. the software is going to look for a folder called the name spacified in this parameter
-FROM - folder where the plugin is located.
+`FROM` - folder where the plugin is located.
 This parameter might be merged with NAME in future versions.
-EXECUTABLE- Optional parameter to say the name of the executable script inside the folder called NAME.
+`EXECUTABLE` - Optional parameter to say the name of the executable script inside the folder called NAME.
 This parameter needs to be specified only if the external script is not python or if the external script's name if different from the folder where it is.
 So the default value is the same as NAME parameter if not specified.
-EXECUTE_WITH - Optional parameter to say what software to use to execute.
+`EXECUTE_WITH` - Optional parameter to say what software to use to execute.
 The software is able to execute any type of scripts; bash, php, perl, python, the default value is python if not specified.
-PARAMETERS- Optional paramter to specify parameters to pass to the script ot plugin.
+`PARAMETERS` - Optional paramter to specify parameters to pass to the script ot plugin.
-TAR_COMMAND- Optimal parameters, to execute tar command on custom systems. the default calue is normally 'sudo /bin/tar czCf /' if not specified. this parameter can be specified in the following sections: FILESET, DBSBACKUP, COMPRESSION
+`TAR_COMMAND` - Optimal parameters, to execute tar command on custom systems. the default calue is normally 'sudo /bin/tar czCf /' if not specified. this parameter can be specified in the following sections: FILESET, DBSBACKUP, COMPRESSION
 `TARGETS` or `OBJECTIVES`- This parameter is to specify a group of targets to work with, is used by most scripts and plugins.
 We are in a discussion to probably will completely remove OBJECTIVES in the near futire, please do not use it for configurations anymore.
-DESTINATION- Where to store the results.
+`DESTINATION` - Where to store the results.
 Used by most modules.
 `REMOVE_TARGETS` / `REMOVE_OBJECTIVES` - If you want to remove the Target (OBJECTIVES) files or not. it accepts two possible values; True or False.
 The default value is True.
 REMOVE_OBJECTIVES will be deprecated in later versions in favor of REMOVE_TARGETS.
 `True` - Yes
 `False` - Not, No